-Other invested assets include equity securities, limited partnership interests, structured loans and derivative contracts.
-Other invested assets represented approximately 3.9% and 3.1% of the Company's cash and invested assets as of December 31, 2011 and 2010, respectively.
-See "Other Invested Assets" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for a table that presents the carrying value of the Company's other invested assets by type as of December 31, 2011 and 2010.
+Other invested assets include equity securities, limited partnership interests, joint ventures, structured loans and derivative contracts.
+Other invested assets represented approximately 3.4% and 3.9% of the Company's cash and invested assets as of December 31, 2012 and 2011, respectively.
+See "Other Invested Assets" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for a table that presents the carrying value of the Company's other invested assets by type as of December 31, 2012 and 2011.

-The Company recorded \$4.1 million, \$0.1 million and \$12.0 million in other-than-temporary impairments on other invested assets in 2011, 2010 and 2009, respectively.
+The Company recorded \$10.3 million, \$4.1 million and \$0.1 million in other-than-temporary impairments on other invested assets in 2012, 2011 and 2010, respectively.